RichardValerosoUniverse/World-at-35/README.md

 6. Diocesan Shrine of Saint Joseph in Cubao
 7. Visa
 8. The Valeroso City 8000
-9. Port of Santa Ana in Davao City
-10. Metropolitan Cathedral of San Pedro in Davao City
+9. Metropolitan Cathedral of San Pedro in Davao City
-11. Santisimo Rosario Parish in Toril (the UST Manila City's Parish presence in Toril)
+10. Santisimo Rosario Parish in Toril (the UST Manila City's Parish presence in Toril)
-12. Southern Philippines Medical Center
+11. Southern Philippines Medical Center
-13. Minor Basilica of the Black Nazarene in Manila City
+12. Minor Basilica of the Black Nazarene in Manila City
-14. Araneta City in Cubao
-15. SM Advantage Card
+13. SM Advantage Card
-16. Karada Gift Certificate
+14. Karada Gift Certificate
-17. The International Shrine of Our Lady Of Peace & Good Voyage in Antipolo City
+15. The International Shrine of Our Lady Of Peace & Good Voyage in Antipolo City
-18. Department Of Health Davao Region
+16. Department Of Health Davao Region
-19. MDC Suki Card
+17. MDC Suki Card
-20. Psychiatric Wards in Davao City Mental Hospital Corporation
+18. Psychiatric Wards in Davao City Mental Hospital Corporation
-21. Crematorium and the Cremationist (ALIVE VERSION)
+19. Crematorium and the Cremationist (ALIVE VERSION)
-22. LRT Lines 1 & 2 in MM
+20. LRT Lines 1 & 2 in MM
-23. American Express
+21. American Express
-24. Japan Credit Bureau
+22. Japan Credit Bureau
-25. MRT Line 3 in MM
+23. MRT Line 3 in MM
-26.
-27. Rizal Park in Davao City
+24. Rizal Park in Davao City
-28.
-29. MasterCard
+25. MasterCard
-30. Twitter/X
+26. Twitter/X
-31. National Shrine of Our Mother of Perpetual Help in Parañaque City
+27. National Shrine of Our Mother of Perpetual Help in Parañaque City
-32. Gagmayng Kristohanong Katilingban San Antonio de Padua (situated within the vicinity of the municipality of Santa Cruz, Province of DDS)
+28. Gagmayng Kristohanong Katilingban San Antonio de Padua (situated within the vicinity of the municipality of Santa Cruz, Province of DDS)
-33. Psychiatrists in Davao City Mental Hospital Corporation
+29. Psychiatrists in Davao City Mental Hospital Corporation
-34. Administrative Psychiatrist in Davao City Mental Hospital Corporation
+30. Administrative Psychiatrist in Davao City Mental Hospital Corporation
-35. Davao City Mental Hospital Corporation (previously Davao Mental Hospital)
+31. Davao City Mental Hospital Corporation (previously Davao Mental Hospital)

 Again, it is what it is nevertheless.